healthrx.com

 • Hyperthyroidism

-Treating the underlying condition usually improves sleep, but insomnia frequently requires its own direct treatment as well because perpetuating behaviors become self-sustaining.
+Treating an underlying condition may improve sleep, but insomnia sometimes requires direct treatment as well because conditioned arousal and sleep-related behaviors can persist.

 When Should You Worry About Insomnia?